shivajiva101/cb-wb01/README.md

 # cb-wb01
 Creality Box WB01 OpenWrt firmware and Octoprint installation.
-This project is based on the work of figgyc and Ihrapsa and is just a placeholder until OpenWrt is in active development/maintenance again.
+This project is based on the work of figgyc and Ihrapsa and is just a placeholder until OctoWrt is in active development/maintenance again.

 **Specifications:**